sensebox/books-v2/en/erste-schritte/sensebox-aufstellen.md

 1. Basically, there is no right or wrong site.
 We encourage you to build the senseBox where you are interested in measuring yourself.

-2. The senseBox community is pleased with if the senseBoxes have a good documentation on the openSenseMap.
+2. The senseBox community is pleased if the senseBoxes have a good documentation on the openSenseMap.
 This includes:
 a.
 A picture of the station
 b.
 Procurement of the location, such as height, roofing, orientation.
 c.
 Other descriptions